studentrishabh/gihub-demo/README.md

 # gihub-demo
-this is my first github repository
+this is my first github repository author Rishabh Chaurasiya